 HUD Home Repair Grants

-The U.S. Department of Housing and Urban Development (HUD) provides home repair grants for low-income seniors to make necessary home repairs.
+The U.S. Department of Housing and Urban Development (HUD) offers grants to low-income seniors for essential home repairs.

 Read- Free Home Improvement Grants For Teachers-Maximize Your Benefits